drubinstein/pokerl/content/_index.md

 ## Why Pokémon Red

-Why care about developing an agent to beat Pokémon with machine learning?
+Why do we care about developing an agent to beat Pokémon with machine learning?
 The answer is really a bit higher level.
-We believe solving _JRPGs_ with machine learning is a stepping stone towards AGI.
-JRPGs:
+We believe solving _JRPGs_ with reinforcement learning provide extremely difficult challenges not present in current RL environments.
+It is our hope that JRPGs will provide a great benchmark for improving AI.

-- Are just as complex, if not moreso than games like Go, StarCraft II or Minecraft.
+- Can be just as complex as games like Go, StarCraft II or Minecraft.
 - Involve complex reasoning and decision making.
 - Are nonlinear.
-- Can be long such with > 24 hours average human gameplay.
+- Can be long, with > 24 hours average human gameplay.
+Pokémon Red takes 25 hours on average for a new player to complete.
 - Require multi-task reasoning.
 - Have non-obvious reward functions.